 Passionate about travel and food, Jo is currently also learning to hula hoop!

-Angela is the workshops coordinator for both Vulcademy and Vulcana kids.
+Angela is the Business Development Manager and takes care of all this marketing and business development.
 Her background is in youth work and workshop facilitation so you may be unsure how she arrived in circus.
 The answer to this is simple.
 Whenever Angela sees an opportunity in life and she is unsure if it is the right one, she asks, what would 5 year old Angela do?

 Angela is also a performance poet and co-directs Ruckus Slam, a company that produces slam and live art events across Brisbane and Melbourne.
 And in case you are wondering, 5 year old Angela thinks grown up Angela is pretty great.

-Yonna works at Vulcana as a Project Officer for See Saw Circus as well as being the Administration superstar.
+Yonna looks after all things workshop at Vulcana, including Vulcademy, Kids & Teens and our See Saw program.
 When she isn't in the office, she's working as a kids circus trainer in both our Vulcana Kids program, and on community outreach projects.
-Her favouritate circus skill is Acrobalance and she performs in a group called Juxtaposer.
-She's also very excited to be in the Vulcana Ensemble!
+Her favouritate circus skill is Acrobalance.

 During school holidays Yonna heads off to Sydney and Melbourne where she's studying to be a Feldenkrais Practitioner- and is learning more fluidity in her movement.
 If you don't know what Feldenkrais is - basically she rolls around on the ground.
 And one day - she hopes to get you to roll around on the ground too.